clue/json-query-language/SYNTAX.md

   The folded syntax is often assumed to be easier to produce and consume.
 However, it often turns out to be limited and/or ambiguous when it comes to more complex nested filters.
   An implementation of this specification is expected to implement this syntax (though not strictly demanded).
 * Layer 3 (L3) defines custom extension points.
-  An implementation may chose to extend the mandated base syntax by providing custom extensions in these situations.
+  An implementation may choose to extend the mandated base syntax by providing custom extensions in these situations.

 ### Example data